Emitter Display tab: Particles quicktab

 Note: this does not work with the 'Age' parameter.
 Age is always determined automatically.
 These settings are also unavailable with the 'Direction' parameter.

-This is used only if 'Gradient Parameter' is set to 'Direction'.
+This is used only if 'Gradient Parameter' is set to 'Direction' or 'Rotation'.
 The options in the menu are the individual axes Heading.
 Pitch or Bank, or all three axes combined.

 When using this mode, if you select one of the individual direction axes, the emitter will select a colour from the gradient using that axis alone.
 For example, if 'Heading' is selected and the particle direction has no contribution from the heading, the colour from the left hand end of the gradient is used.
 If its direction is solely along the positive or negative world X-axis, with no change in pitch or bank, the colour from the right hand end of the gradient is used.
 The same is true for the Pitch and Bank axes.